kcyerrid/SATFramework/README.md

 # SATFramework
-For items pertinent to the Security Awareness Training Framework
+For items pertinent to the Security Awareness Technical Framework